Nathan Peats: Background

-Peats was born in Camperdown, New South Wales, Australia and is of Indigenous Australian and Greek descent.
+Peats was born in Camperdown, New South Wales, Australia and is of Greek and Indigenous Australian descent.
 Peats is eligible to play for Greece, the son of a former Canterbury-Bankstown Bulldogs and South Sydney Rabbitohs player, Geordi Peats.

 Peats played his junior football for the La Perouse Panthers, going through the South Sydney Rabbitohs junior ranks and attended Christian Brothers' High School, Lewisham.

 Club career

-Peats played in South Sydney's NYC team in 2009-2010 where he even captained the team in 2010 helping the team make it into the 2010 Toyota Cup Grand Final against the Junior New Zealand Warriors but lost 42–28.
+Peats played in South Sydney's NYC team in 2009–2010 where he even captained the team in 2010 helping the team make it into the 2010 Toyota Cup Grand Final against the Junior New Zealand Warriors but lost 42–28.

 2011

 In round 4, Peats made his NRL debut for South Sydney against the Manly-Warringah Sea Eagles, off the interchange bench in the 32–30 win at Central Coast Stadium.
-In Round 21 against the St. George Illawarra Dragons, Peats scored his first NRL try in the comeback 34–24 win after being down 20-0 after 35 minutes at WIN Stadium.
+In Round 21 against the St. George Illawarra Dragons, Peats scored his first NRL try in the comeback 34–24 win after being down 20–0 after 35 minutes at WIN Stadium.
 On 28 August, Peats re-signed with the South Sydney club until the end of the 2013 season.
 He finished his debut year playing in 20 matches and scoring a try in the 2011 NRL season.